Skip to main content

 3. When faced with a communication challenge: Feeling frustrated with someone on your team?
 We ALL communicate differently.
 It takes time to get to know the workstyles of other people and for them to get to know us.
 Before jumping to conclusions or responding to gut reactions, take a step back and review some of the insights about the other person

 2. How can you turn conflict into an opportunity for growth?
-See a helpful guide HERE.
+Check out this guide.

 4. Preparing for Performance Conversations with Cloverleaf.
-Check out a helpful guide HERE.
+Check out this helpful guide.

 5. When preparing for collaboration or working on a project: Check out the workstyles, communication patterns, and leadership styles of the people you’ll be interacting with.
 How can you leverage their strengths?
 What do you need to remember to communicate and work effectively with them?